 Is it worth it?
 That depends on your situation.
-If you have savings you could dip into if you needed to claim, then it could be worth increasing your excess.
-However, if you can't afford the extra excess, you'll be put off making a claim – which defeats the object of being insured in the first place.
+If you have savings you could dip into if you needed to claim, then it may be worth increasing your excess.
+However, if you can't afford the extra excess, you'll be put off making a claim, which defeats the object of being insured in the first place.

-Cheap insurance might not offer the best value for money as it may not provide you with the cover you need.
+Cheap insurance might not offer the best value for money as it may not give you the cover you need.
 Paying a little more often means your cover will be more comprehensive.
 For example, it might provide:

-As before, the important thing is to always read through the detail before taking out a policy so you understand and are comfortable with what’s covered and what’s not.
+As before, the important thing is to always read and understand the detail before taking out a policy.
+That way you're comfortable with what’s covered and what’s not.

 Another thing to think about is the claims service.
 This isn’t something people tend to think about when buying insurance.
 However, if something goes wrong, it will be at the front of your mind.

 Under-estimating the value of your things or the number of rooms in your house may make your policy a little cheaper.
-But it’s an unnecessary risk as it could lead to your claim being reduced or even rejected.
+But it’s an unnecessary risk, which could lead to your claim being reduced or even rejected.

 Not sure about a certain aspect?
-You can always give the provider a call to make sure you understand what’s covered and what’s not.
+You can always give the insurer a call to make sure you understand what’s covered and what’s not.